 The EPCA models were created using historical oil and gas well data.
 These data were used to interpolate potential production based on well locations and oil and gas density.
 Historical well data were based on vertical drilling methods.
-This is important because horizontal drilling, particularly in the Bakken formations of Montana and North Dakota.
 The attributes table for these data provided numerous output values available for analysis.
 Oil and gas density values were used as the analysis unit for these change agents.